stack-of-tasks/tsid/README.md

     cmake .. -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=$DEVEL/openrobots
     make install

-## TSID for Python
+## Python Bindings
-To operate it in python environment, we offer python binding module using Boost.Python and EigenPy
+To use this library in python, we offer python bindings based on Boost.Python and EigenPy.

-To install EigenPy on Ubuntu,
+To install EigenPy you can compile the source code:

     git clone https://github.com/stack-of-tasks/eigenpy

-    or  sudo apt install robotpkg-py27-eigenpy
+or, on Ubuntu, you can use apt-get:

-For testing TSID in python, you can operate unit test scripts in script folder.
+    sudo apt-get install robotpkg-py27-eigenpy

-For instance,
+For testing the python bindings, you can run the unit test scripts in the `script` folder, for instance:

     ipython script/test_formulation.py

-To operate demo with gepetto-viewer
+To run the demo using gepetto-viewer:

     ipython demo/demo_romeo.py